Questions and Answers on Medicine Importation

 So-called Canadian web pharmacies (that actually hold no pharmacy license) assure customers that their drug imports are only from countries designated as Tier One by the Federal Food, Drug, and Cosmetic Act.
 Since 2010, these have included Australia, Canada, Israel, Japan, New Zealand, Switzerland, South Africa and countries in the European Union.

-However, the map to the left shows a selection of counterfeit medicine incidents that have occurred in Canada, Israel, and the European Union.
-Incidents have also occurred in the other Tier One countries not seen on the map.
+However, counterfeit medicine incidents have occurred in Canada, Israel, and the European Union.
+Incidents have also occurred in the other Tier One countries.
 Some incidents have occurred in more than one country, such as the counterfeit cancer medication described above that traveled through several EU countries before it arrived in the US at the behest of a so-called Canadian online pharmacy.
 Learn more>

 Question: Can't the FDA and Health Canada protect me from danger if I buy medicines from outside the U.S.?